Rashi: Death and burial site

 Rashi died on July 13, 1105 (Tammuz 29, 4865) at the age of 65.
 He was buried in Troyes.
 The approximate location of the cemetery in which he was buried was recorded in Seder ha-Dorot, but over time the location of the cemetery was forgotten.
 A number of years ago, a Sorbonne professor discovered an ancient map depicting the site of the cemetery, which lay under an open square in the city of Troyes.
-After this discovery, French Jews erected a large monument in the center of the square—a large, black and white globe featuring the three Hebrew letters of רשי artfully arranged counterclockwise in negative space, evoking the style of Hebrew microcalligraphy.
+After this discovery, French Jews erected a large monument by the sculptor Raymond Moretti in the center of the square—a large, black and white globe featuring the three Hebrew letters of רשי artfully arranged counterclockwise in negative space, evoking the style of Hebrew microcalligraphy.
 The granite base of the monument is engraved: Rabbi Shlomo Yitzchaki — Commentator and Guide.

 In 2005, Yisroel Meir Gabbai erected an additional plaque at this site marking the square as a burial ground.
 The plaque reads: "The place you are standing on is the cemetery of the town of Troyes.
 Many Rishonim are buried here, among them Rabbi Shlomo, known as Rashi the holy, may his merit protect us".